For all users

 Optionally, you can specify the Spark version.
 For instance:

-More information about the script’s parameters can be listed with the --help option.
+More information about the script’s parameters can be listed with the -h option.

 Without root access